2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Southeast Region

 Women make up 9% of the engineering tech majors at the school.

-Full Engineering Technologies at Southeastern Louisiana University Report
+Read full report on Engineering Technologies at Southeastern Louisiana University

-University of Florida landed the #12 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
-Located in the midsize city of Gainesville, UF is a public college with a very large student population.
+With a ranking of #12, University of Florida did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
+Located in the midsize city of Gainesville, UF is a public school with a fairly large student population.

 Women make up 12% of the engineering tech majors at the school.

-Mississippi State University did quite well in this year’s ranking of the most popular places for engineering technologies students to get a bachelor’s degree.
-It came in at #14 on the list.
-Mississippi State is a fairly large public school located in the town of Mississippi State.
+Mississippi State University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree engineering technologies programs.
+Mississippi State is a fairly large public school located in the remote town of Mississippi State.

 About 8% of the students majoring in engineering tech at the school are women while 92% are male.